Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

+Note that, by slight abuse of notation, we are using $D_I$ to denote both a coefficient map and a matrix representing it, and the matrix acts by right multiplication.
+Thus the matrix $D_J D_K$ is the matrix representing the map $D_K \circ D_J$.
+It is now clear that the condition that $M^2 = U I_{2n}$ is precisely the condition on composition of coefficient maps for the corresponding reduced extended type D structure. \end{proof}

 To restrict an extended type D module $\tN$ to its underlying type D module $N$, we simply set $\rho_0 = 0$ in the algebra, and thus ignore all coefficient maps $D_I$ for which $I$ contains 0.
-It its clear that the analogous operation for the corresponding matrix is setting $U = 0$ (namely, setting $M_\tracks^U=0$ in $M_\tracks=M_\tracks^1+M_\tracks^U$), resulting in a matrix with coefficients in $\F$.
+It is clear that the analogous operation for the corresponding matrix is setting $U = 0$, resulting in a matrix with coefficients in $\F$.
 This motivates the following definitions: